HIVE Blockchain Technologies (NASDAQ:HIVE) Lifted to Sell at StockNews.com

-StockNews.com upgraded shares of HIVE Blockchain Technologies (NASDAQ:HIVE – Free Report) to a sell rating in a research note published on Wednesday.
+StockNews.com upgraded shares of HIVE Blockchain Technologies (NASDAQ:HIVE – Free Report) to a sell rating in a research report report published on Sunday.

-Separately, Canaccord Genuity Group reiterated a buy rating and set a $7.00 target price on shares of HIVE Blockchain Technologies in a research note on Wednesday, March 22nd.
+Several other equities research analysts have also recently issued reports on the company.
+HC Wainwright lifted their price objective on HIVE Blockchain Technologies from $5.00 to $7.00 in a report on Wednesday, July 5th.
+Canaccord Genuity Group reiterated a buy rating and issued a $7.00 price objective on shares of HIVE Blockchain Technologies in a report on Wednesday, March 22nd.

-Several large investors have recently added to or reduced their stakes in the company.
-Toroso Investments LLC lifted its stake in HIVE Blockchain Technologies by 36.3% during the first quarter.
-Toroso Investments LLC now owns 2,890,915 shares of the company’s stock worth $9,511,000 after purchasing an additional 769,482 shares during the last quarter.
-Harvest Portfolios Group Inc. bought a new position in HIVE Blockchain Technologies during the first quarter worth $214,000.
-State Street Corp lifted its stake in HIVE Blockchain Technologies by 3.5% during the first quarter.
-State Street Corp now owns 411,260 shares of the company’s stock worth $1,353,000 after purchasing an additional 13,876 shares during the last quarter.
-Squarepoint Ops LLC bought a new position in HIVE Blockchain Technologies during the first quarter worth $155,000.
-Finally, Geode Capital Management LLC lifted its stake in HIVE Blockchain Technologies by 8.1% during the first quarter.
-Geode Capital Management LLC now owns 273,124 shares of the company’s stock worth $899,000 after purchasing an additional 20,421 shares during the last quarter.
-13.62% of the stock is currently owned by institutional investors.
+A number of large investors have recently added to or reduced their stakes in HIVE.
+State Street Corp acquired a new position in HIVE Blockchain Technologies during the second quarter worth $1,007,000.
+UBS Group AG raised its stake in shares of HIVE Blockchain Technologies by 174.5% in the third quarter.
+UBS Group AG now owns 17,829 shares of the company’s stock valued at $67,000 after acquiring an additional 11,333 shares in the last quarter.
+Tower Research Capital LLC TRC raised its stake in shares of HIVE Blockchain Technologies by 154.6% in the third quarter.
+Tower Research Capital LLC TRC now owns 15,072 shares of the company’s stock valued at $56,000 after acquiring an additional 9,153 shares in the last quarter.
+BlackRock Inc. raised its stake in shares of HIVE Blockchain Technologies by 25.9% in the third quarter.
+BlackRock Inc. now owns 82,303 shares of the company’s stock valued at $310,000 after acquiring an additional 16,951 shares in the last quarter.
+Finally, Almanack Investment Partners LLC. acquired a new stake in shares of HIVE Blockchain Technologies in the third quarter valued at $44,000.
+13.62% of the stock is currently owned by institutional investors and hedge funds.

 HIVE Blockchain Technologies Company Profile